brtholomy/bartholomy.ooo/content/support/_index.md

 * [Writing](/books) my next book.
 * [Teaching](/study) meditation and psychoanalysis.
-* Research in collaboration with a neurosurgeon.
+* Work I do locally treating addiction and PTSD.

 Paying subscribers get:

-* Priority in studentship and consultation.
+* Priority in consultation.
+* Priority in upcoming retreats.
 * Priority in requests for new content.
-* Priority in correspondence: I will answer your emails.

 {{< raw >}}